hknutzen/Netspoc/technical.markdown

      interface: n2 = {ip = 10.1.2.2; hardware = Ethernet2;}
     }

-Within Netspocs graph representation of the topology, the virtual IP address is included twice, with an additional virtual interface at every participating router (Fig. ).
+Within the graph representation of topology, the virtual IP address is included more than once, with an additional virtual interface at every participating router (**Virtual IP** ).
 Obviously, virtual interfaces are reasonable only within cycles.
-Therefore Netspoc checks, whether all virtual interfaces sharing a single virtual IP address are located inside the same loop.
+Therefore Netspoc checks, whether all interfaces sharing a single virtual IP address are located inside the same loop.

-{% include image.html src="./images/virtual_interface.png" description="Virtual IP adresses are represented in Netspoc as additional interfaces" %}
+{% include image.html src="./images/virtual_interface.png" description="**Virtual IP:** Virtual IP adresses are represented in Netspoc as additional interfaces" %}

 ### Optimize Pathrestrictions

-When Netspoc finds paths between source and destination by alternating in taking steps from both towards `zone1`.
-We have seen before that Netspoc is guided by the distance values that have been attached to every router and zone.
-Loops are subsumed by a single distance value, while their loop exit nodes are marked with own (smaller) distances (Fig.  ).
-Therefore, whenever a loop is entered during pathfinding, Netspoc knows which node is the node to proceed with on the path towards `zone1` (namely the loop exit node).
-But it is obvious that Netspoc needs to examine every loop in detail to find all paths from the entrance to the exit node aswell to generate ACLs for the managed routers inside the loop.
-In the figure below, Netspoc would then find two paths from loop entrance to loop exit node, marked by the gren and the red arrow.
+Netspoc finds paths between source and destination by walking from both towards `zone1` until a common node is found.
+We have seen before that Netspoc is guided by distance values that have been attached to every router and zone.
+Loops are subsumed by single distance values, with the loop exit node being referenced within every loop node (**Finding loop paths**).
+Therefore, whenever a loop is entered during pathfinding, Netspoc knows which node is the node to proceed with on the path towards `zone1`.
+Obviously, Netspoc still needs to examine every loop in detail to find all paths from entrance to exit node to generate ACLs for the managed routers inside the loop.
+In the figure below, Netspoc would then find two paths from loop entrance to loop exit node, marked by the green and the red arrow.

-{% include image.html src="./images/find_loop_paths1.png" description="To generate ACLs for managed routers inside loops, all paths from loop entrance to loop exit node have to be found." %}
+{% include image.html src="./images/find_loop_paths1.png" description="**Finding loop paths:** To generate ACLs for managed routers inside loops, all paths from loop entrance to loop exit node have to be found." %}

 Path exploration inside loops can be a very expensive step, especially with big and nested cycles.
 It is therefore a good idea to stop examining invalid paths as early as possible, which is why we have a closer look at pathrestrictions now.
-Imagine a pathrestriction was added to the topology (Fig.).
-Then, the red path from figure x is no longer valid.
-Currently, the pathrestriction is referenced in every participating interface object and contains information about these interfaces only.
-Netspoc therefore would have to follow the red path until the second interface of the pathrestriction is reached, to find the path to be invalid.
+Imagine a pathrestriction was added to the topology (**Loop partitioning**, 1).
+Then, the red path from figure **Finding loop paths** is no longer valid.
+Currently, pathrestrictions are referenced in every participating interface object and contains information about participating interfaces only.
+Netspoc therefore would have to follow the red path until the pathrestrictions second interface is reached to find the path to be invalid.
 To save these steps, Netspoc divides loops with pathrestrictions into partitions and stores at every pathrestricted interface the partitions that can be reached when the interface is passed from router to zone (zone direction) or from zone to router (router direction).
-In doing so, Netspoc can decide at the first pathrestricted interface, whether a certain destination can or can not be reached on the way passing the pathrestricted interface.
+In doing so, Netspoc can decide at the first pathrestricted interface, whether a certain destination can or can not be reached on the path passing the interface.

-{% include image.html src="./images/find_loop_paths.png" description="" %}
+{% include image.html src="./images/find_loop_paths.png" description="**Loop partitioning:** The cycle is divided into different parts that can be reached from pathrestricted interfaces." %}

 To receive loop partitioning, every pathrestriction interface that is located within a cycle is considered.
 The loop path is traversed from